galaxyproject/admin-training/sessions/03-production-basics/webservers.md

 - Widely used by large sites (third most popular web server)
 - Can offload both uploads and downloads

-I recommend nginx unless you have a specific need for Apache
+We recommend nginx unless you have a specific need for Apache

 ---
 # nginx "flavors"